 Proper cleansing is a critical part of how to hydrate dry skin naturally.
 Harsh soaps and hot showers strip your skin of its natural oils, leading to dryness and irritation.
 Opt for gentle, sulfate-free cleansers that are enriched with natural ingredients like oatmeal or chamomile.
 These cleansers clean your skin without disrupting its moisture barrier.

 When showering, stick to lukewarm water rather than hot, and keep your showers short.
 Afterward, gently pat your skin dry with a towel and immediately apply a natural moisturizer or oil to seal in hydration.
+According to the American Academy of Dermatology, moisturizing immediately after bathing helps lock in hydration and improve skin health.

 7. Exfoliate for Better Hydration